resistaiart/forge-service/README.md

 ## ✨ What Does The Forge Do?

-The Forge takes your creative ideas and turns them into engineered specifications that AI systems understand perfectly:
+The Forge GPT takes your creative ideas and turns them into engineered specifications that Comfyui understand perfectly:

 - **🎯 Prompt Optimisation**: Transforms basic prompts into highly detailed, weighted instructions
 - **🖼️ Image Analysis**: Provides detailed descriptions and captions for any image